 Jordan is the perfect introduction to people who are visiting the Middle East for the first time.
 It offers the ideal balance between the cultural and traditional aspects of this region with its modern side.
 Not only is it loaded with all modern luxuries, but it still retains its traditional Jordanian culture.

 Most of the travellers from around the world visit Jordan for the marvels of Petra and the beautiful landscapes of Wadi Rum.
 Due to this, Amman is just considered to be a landing place and a starting point to start a Jordan vacation.

 But not many people realise that Amman is filled with many architectural and historical Asian landmarks that are definitely worth a visit.
 The capital city of Amman deserved at least three days of your time.

 These 2 days in Jordan will be filled with exploring well-loved historical sites, cafes, restaurants serving delicious Jordanian cuisine, panoramic views of the area, and culture-filled hotspots.
 Without so much to see and do, you will be left wanting much more.
 This itinerary can also be reused as a weekend in Jordan itinerary.

 With family and food as an integral part of the local culture, you will be overwhelmed with the hospitality you receive here, making you want to visit repeatedly.

 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

-Using the map of Amman, you can explore all the days and stops.
+A map of Amman.
+Use the map to explore all the days and stops.

 Let’s kick off our first day in the gorgeous town of Amman with exploring the city and all its marvels.
 We will explore both the historical sites of the city as well as its modern counterparts.